Finding a coronavirus vaccine is hard. Getting it to people is a whole other problem - Local News 8

 ApiJect, a public benefit corporation, has been one of the companies tapped in recent weeks to help address potential supply chain challenges — notably the vial shortage as well as the capacity constraints in filling and packaging the vials.
 The process is complex in nature, costly, and takes time to build because it requires precision and regulatory scrutiny to ensure quality and safety.

-ApiJect received a federal award of up to $456 million in March and then a $138 million federal contract in May to research, develop and produce more than 100 million of the pre-filled syringes by year’s end made via a manufacturing process in which sterile plastic containers are created, filled and sealed in a matter of seconds.
-ApiJect’s system is expected to produce about 500 of its pre-filled syringes every minute.
+In March, ApiJect was awarded $10 million by the US Department of Health and Human Services, out of an authorized total of $456 million, in addition to a more recent award of $138 million from the US Department of Defense to research, develop and produce more than 100 million of the pre-filled syringes by year’s end.
+The syringes are made via a manufacturing process in which sterile plastic containers are created, filled and sealed in a matter of seconds.
+ApiJect’s system is expected to produce about 500 of the pre-filled syringes every minute.

 The product serves as an alternative to traditional glass vials for vaccine distribution.

 The money will also go toward the retrofitting of existing manufacturing facilities with a goal of producing more than 500 million of the pre-filled syringes in 2021.
-By 2022, the goal is to have a production capacity of 330 million finished units per month, a US Health and Human Services spokesperson told CNN Business.
+By 2022, the goal is to have a production capacity of 330 million finished units per month, an HHS spokesperson told CNN Business.

 “We’re part of the answer, but we’re not the whole answer,” ApiJect’s Walker said.

-Note: Update: This article has been updated to include how much money from the federal award ApiJect has received.